GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

-# Workload Simulation Using Containers as Clients
+# Simulating Workloads Using Containers as Clients

 ## About

-Refer to the [Workload Simulation Using Containers as Clients](http://cloud.google.com/solutions/workload-simulation-using-containers-as-clients) solutions paper.
+Refer to the [Simulating Workloads Using Containers as Clients](http://cloud.google.com/solutions/simulating-workloads-using-containers-as-clients) solutions paper.

 ## Prerequisites